 No matter how nice someone may be to your face, whatever you agree verbally is just that – verbal.
 There’s no way of refuting what someone did or didn’t agree to in those circumstances, so it’s always best to get anything written down to serve as a reference point for both parties.

 If the contractor isn’t coming from a word-of-mouth recommendation, it’s best to find out their experience and see some proof of their previous work to make sure they’re a good match for what you’re looking for.
+When it comes to electricians, it’s best to make sure that the contractor is qualified and listed on the government’s Registered Competent Person Scheme, and that they’re able to give you a BS7671 test certificate once they’ve finished allowing you to pass Building Regulations.

 If your friend has recently had a conversion done by a particular trader, asking to see it in person can be a great way to get a tangible feel for the space and if their work is what you’re looking for.